A Treatise on Differential Geometry and its role in Relativity Theory: Geometrical characterization of different types of space-time models

 is a stationary space-time\,(de Sitter space) because $\exists$ a preferential co-ordinate system $(\overline{t}, \overline{x}, \overline{y}, \overline{z})$ defined as

 so that

 {\it i.e.} all the metric co-efficients are time independent.
-Hence de-Sitter space-time is a stationary space-time.
+Hence de-Sitter space-time is a stationary space-time.\\

 For static space-time there are additional properties than the stationarity.
 If the line element of the stationary space-time in the preferential co-ordinate system has time reversibility then space-time is said to be static.
 This means that the line element in the preferential co-ordinate system should not contain any product term with `$dt$'\,.
-Thus in a static space-time $\exists$ a special co-ordinate system for which ({\it i}) all the metric co-efficients are time independent and ({\it ii}) the line element is invariant under time reversal {\it i.e.} $t \rightarrow -t$\,.\\\\ {\bf Remark:} A static space-time is always a stationary one but not the converse.\\
+Thus in a static space-time $\exists$ a special co-ordinate system for which ({\it i}) all the metric co-efficients are time independent and ({\it ii}) the line element is invariant under time reversal {\it i.e.} $t \rightarrow -t$\,.\\